Ignacio Hernando de Larramendi y Montiano: MAPFRE: corporate success factors

 Larramendi is counted among the 100 most influential Spanish managers of the 20th century.
-When inquired about his success as a manager, Larramendi usually pointed to HR-related factors, principally the internal code of conduct he introduced, at that time unheard of in corporative business and responsible for emergence of a new breed of employees, called mafristas.
-The code was supposed to reflect moral values he adhered to, first of all mutual respect, transparency and integrity.
-He also emphasized the importance of delegating, de-centralised management and responsiveness to what he called an anarchist realm of individual initiatives and ideas, the model now firmly incorporated in change management manuals as "emergent change" and opposed to "planned change".
+When asked about his success Larramendi usually pointed to human resources (HR) factors, principally the internal code of conduct he introduced, at that time unheard of in corporate business and responsible for the emergence of a new breed of employees called mafristas.
+This code of conduct was supposed to reflect the moral values he adhered to – mutual respect, transparency, and integrity – but he also emphasised the importance of delegation, de-centralised management, and responsiveness to what he called the "anarchist realm" of individual initiatives and ideas.
+This model is now firmly incorporated in change management manuals as "emergent change", as opposed to "planned change".

-Indeed, business historians agree that Larramendi's approach to human factor was key; importing mechanisms he learnt in Britain and the US, he introduced modern HR management with career paths, training plans, supervision, mentoring and other techniques, apart from preference for recruiting university graduates.
-That was part of his general mindset, default in case of present-day managers though absent at that time, focused at holistic realm of stakeholders – employees, owners, customers, suppliers, everyone affected – instead of merely shareholders.
-It is also confirmed that decentralized management with regional direcciones generales instead of delegados provinciales and full managerial accountability with little cross-subsidizing contributed to internal efficiency of operations.
-He is credited for developing a business model dubbed "specialized diversification", allowing customer focus, reduced back-office and increased economics of scale by taking advantage of numerous shared services.
+Business historians agree that Larramendi's approach to the human factor was key.
+Importing mechanisms he learnt in Britain and the US he introduced modern HR management with career paths, training plans, supervision, mentoring, and other techniques, together with a preference for recruiting university graduates.
+His general mindset focused on stakeholders – employees, owners, customers, suppliers, everyone affected – instead of merely shareholders, the default position for present-day managers though a novelty at that time.
+He also instigated a decentralised management structure with regional direcciones generales instead of delegados provinciales, ensuring that full managerial accountability for each company with little cross-subsidising would contribute to the efficiency of internal operations.
+As such, he is credited with developing a business model dubbed "specialized diversification", allowing customer focus, reduced back office, and increased economies of scale by taking advantage of numerous shared services.